Fort Worth, TX

 A layer named the pellicle forms gradually on the teeth if they are not cleaned properly over time.
 The layer becomes observable as tooth discoloration occurs over time.
 A tooth whitening procedure will often seek to remove the pellicle layer.

 The procedure simply involves deeply cleaning your teeth and getting rid of all stains and discoloration on them.
 Our dentist will brush and floss your teeth thoroughly to ensure all deposits or films are removed.
 Our dentists can easily reach and clean areas of your teeth that you are fully able to reach.

 A protective film will be placed over your gums before a whitening paste is placed on your teeth.
 The paste has hydrogen peroxide which removes the discoloration from your teeth.
 The whitening paste is activated with a laser beam.

 You may need a couple of appointments with our dentist before your teeth are completely white.
 The exact time taken depends on the complexity of the problem.
 Proper dental hygiene and getting regular professional dental cleanings will ensure your teeth stay white and healthy.
-We recommend coming to visit us twice a year.
+We recommend coming to visit us for a dental exam twice a year.